Protect your Next.js API routes with middleware

 We retrieve the authorization value from the request header, and if it doesn't match, we redirect the user to the unauthorized route that will return a 401 status code.

-If the value match, we forward the request to the next middleware if there is one or to the route directly if there is no middleware.
+If the value matches, we forward the request to the next middleware if there is one or to the route directly otherwise.

 Restrict the admin routes

-Update the file middleware.ts with the code below:
+Update the file "src/middleware.ts" with the code below:

 import { NextRequest, NextResponse } from 'next/server';